 2. NDA , Agreements & Digital Signature

-We meet agreed SLAs and follow security testing Framework checklists.
-Based on the commitment, our team of engineers will use our tools, automation and testing capabilities to achieve the objectives.
+We meet agreed upon SLAs and follow security testing framework checklists.
+Based on our commitment, our team of engineers will utilize all of our tools, automation, and testing capabilities to achieve the objectives.

 5. Retesting & Validation of Remediation